localstack/localstack.github.io/content/careers/support-engineer/index.md

 As a Support Engineer in LocalStack, you will have the opportunity to work with cutting-edge technologies and help customers to achieve success with our platform.
 In our rapidly growing company, we offer exceptional opportunities for professional development and the chance to have a significant impact on our future success.

-In addition to a competitive salary and flexible working environment, we offer a bonus system called "LocalStack Perks" which nurtures your performance.
+In addition to a competitive salary and flexible working environment, we offer a bonus system called “LocalStack Perks” which nurtures your performance.
 Furthermore, we provide a generous vacation policy to ensure you have enough time to recharge.

 Join our team and shape the future of cloud software development!